TeamNewPipe/NewPipe/README.md

 <b>WARNING: THIS IS A BETA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
 IF YOU DO, OPEN AN ISSUE VIA OUR GITHUB REPOSITORY.</b>

-<b>PUTTING NEWPIPE OR ANY FORK OF IT INTO GOOGLE PLAYSTORE VIOLATES THEIR TERMS OF CONDITIONS.</b>
+<b>PUTTING NEWPIPE OR ANY FORK OF IT INTO THE GOOGLE PLAY STORE VIOLATES THEIR TERMS AND CONDITIONS.</b>

 ## Screenshots